medialize/ally.js/docs/contributing/docs.md

 The idea is to create a documentation that can be read on github and on the generated website.

+* **NOTE:** If this is your first contact with ally.js, make sure to run `npm run init` after cloning the repository.
+This will run `npm install`, `npm run build` and `npm run build:website` to make sure your local copy is ready.

 ## Building the website